-The Verdon is regarded as one of the most dramatic rivers in France.
+The Verdon in Provence is regarded as one of the most dramatic rivers in France.
 Its landscape is also a camper’s paradise

 An hour or so from the Côte d’Azur and the Mediterranean, the Verdon is one of Provence’s best-loved rivers.
 Its emerald-green colour (hence its name) is a thing of beauty.